jetty840/Sailfish-MightyBoardFirmware/docs/replicator_s3g_handling.markdown

     Timeout accepts all values.
 A timeout of 0 or small will not wait for the tool to heat

 #### 142 - Queue extended point, new style
     Z clipping is implemented.
-If a z_axis position greater than 150 is queued, the replicator will clip movement to 150
+If a z_axis position greater than 150 is queued, the replicator will clip movement to 150 In firmware 5.6 and later, this command is run without benefit of acceleration even when acceleration is enabled.

 #### 145 - Set digital potentiometer value
     max value is 118.
 This is due to the wide tolerance of the resistors on the Mightyboard, which make voltage levels variable. values above 118 will be clipped